Avanade/NTangle/README.md

 _nTangle_ has been created to provide a seamless means to create CDC-enabled aggregated entity publishing solution.
 The _nTangle_ solution is composed of the following:

-1. [Code generation](#Code-generation) - a configuration file defines the database tables and, none or more relationships, which also includes other functionality-based properties, that are used to drive the database-driven code-generation to create the required solution artefacts.
+1. [Code generation](#Code-generation) - a configuration file defines the database tables, none or more relationships, and other functionality-based properties, that are used to drive the database-driven code-generation to create the required solution artefacts.
 2. [Runtime](#Runtime) - the generated solution artefacts leverage a number of .NET runtime components/capabilities to support and enable.
 The code-generated solution then uses these at runtime to execute and orchestrate the CDC-triggered aggregated entity publishing process.

 <br/>